Sleep

 3 steps to take for a better night’s sleep:

-• Decrease stimulus before bedtime: (consider removing the T.V. from the bedroom)
+• Decrease stimulus before bed: consider removing the TV from the bedroom.

-• Establish a bedtime routine (do the same simple ritual each night before sleep).
+• Establish a bedroom routine: do the same simple ritual each night before sleep.

-• Don’t lay in bed longer than 20 minutes (if you can’t fall asleep —> get up, do something and try again)
+• Don’t lay in bed longer than 20 minutes: if you can’t fall asleep, get up and do something, then try again.

 Request an Appointment